runmat-org/runmat/README.md

 It runs on whatever GPU you have — NVIDIA, AMD, Apple Silicon, Intel — through native APIs (Metal / DirectX 12 / Vulkan).
 No device management.
 No vendor lock-in.
 No rewrites.

+**RunMat Accelerate** is the part of RunMat that does this planning: it uses a fusion engine to map your MATLAB-style code across CPU JIT, BLAS, and fused GPU kernels.

 Core ideas:

 - **MATLAB syntax, not a new language**